CPSquad1/CPSquad/README.md

    ```

 7. **Pull Request**
-   - Clear description with screenshots
+   - Clear description with screenshojs
    - Link to issue
    - Mention design references used
    - List what you tested